Phillip-Rek/perthite/README.md

 [github.com/Phillip-Rek/perthite](http://github.com/Phillip-Rek/perthite)

 ## Installing
 First you need to have Nodejs installed in your machine.
-Go to your terminal and run npm i perthite
+If you have nodejs then Go to your terminal and run npm i perthite

 ## Documentation
 Documentation can be found on the [wiki](http://github.com/Phillip-Rek/perthite/wiki) page as well as on the [github page](http://Phillip-Rek.github.io/)

 ## Bug Reporting

-Your Issues are more welcome, Help us improve Photon-JS by reporting any bugs you may encounter.
+Your Issues are more welcome, Help us improve Perthite by reporting any bugs you may encounter.

 ## Contributing